agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 ### `asu`

-- Drop to an interactive `bash` shell in `termux` user context with priority set to android bin and library paths with the default configuration.
+- Drop to an interactive `bash` shell as the `Termux app` user with priority set to android bin and library paths with the default configuration.

 `tudo asu`